Useful VS Code Extensions For Front-End Developers

 The extension shows the browser’s Elements and Network tool inside VSCode, giving you the ability to see the runtime HTML structure, alter styling and layout, perform diagnostics, and debug your project — without leaving the editor.
 By the way, Rachel Weil shared some handy DevTools tips for working with Chromium-based browsers like Edge and Chrome at SmashingConf San Francisco a few weeks ago.
 Be sure to tune into the recording to take your DevTools skills to the next level.

-File Management Utils for VS Code
+File Management Utils For VS Code

 A lot of time is usually spent on organizing and managing files.
 File Utils makes the task more convenient.